 A Brief History

 On April 15, 1952, a milestone in aviation history was crossed when the Boeing B-52 Stratofortress made its first flight, a flight directly headed to First Place in the pantheon of bomber aircraft.

-There is no typographical error in the date, it really was 62 years ago!
+There is no typographical error in the date, it really was 68 years ago (as 2020).
 The pilots flying the B-52 for the US Air Force were not even born then!
+(Neither was the author.)

-When the B-52 first flew, it was the largest airplane in the world and could not be caught by fighter planes of the day.
-Designed to carry nuclear weapons at high altitude to any point on the globe, the B-52 is air refuel able, and can theoretically stay aloft for days if needed.
+When the B-52 first flew, it was the heaviest airplane in the world and could not be caught by fighter planes of the day.
+Designed to carry nuclear weapons at high altitude to any point on the globe, the B-52 is air refuel-able, and can theoretically stay aloft for days if needed.
 (We have not yet designed pilots that can stay awake for days!)

-Capable of carrying 70,000 pounds of bombs, including racks on the exterior of the airplane, the B-52 could fly at 650 mph at 50,000.
+Capable of carrying 70,000 pounds of bombs, including racks on the exterior of the airplane, the B-52 can fly at 650 mph at 50,000.
 Armed with .50 caliber tail guns, during the Vietnam War B-52’s shot down 3 pursuing jet fighters!
 The B-52, at 159 feet long and a wingspan of 185 feet, and weighing a maximum of almost half a million pounds was therefore (by far) the largest airplane ever to shoot down another airplane in combat!
 The B-52H model entering service in 1961 was equipped with a 20mm Gatling gun instead of .50 caliber machine guns, but all rear guns on all models were removed starting in 1991.
 Other modifications centered on improving the electronics and electronic warfare capability of the big birds.

 The B-52 is crewed by 5 airmen, a pilot, co-pilot, navigator, bombardier, and electronic weapon systems operator.
 The B-52, or BUFF (Big Ugly Fat Fellow), used to carry a 6th crewman, the tail gunner, but of course with no tail gun, no tail gunner!